Moana Pacific

 No analysis available

-Multiple listings reference "whirlpool," "hot tub," or "jacuzzi," often as part of the resort-style amenity deck.
-The wording is varied but consistent enough to confirm the feature.
+Whirlpool/hot tub amenities are clearly present.
+Multiple listings reference “whirlpool,” “hot tub,” and “jacuzzi,” often as part of the resort-style amenity deck.
+The repeated, direct wording supports a strong building-level amenity.

 Moderate-to-strong evidence the pool is heated: at least one listing explicitly says 'Heated pool' and two MLS amenity flags include HEAPOO.
 Multiple other listings reference 'hot tub', 'whirlpool', or 'jacuzzi' (typically heated), though most listings only list 'pool' or 'hot tub' without explicitly saying 'heated'.